 Lecturer in Law

-Brent Landau is Administrative Partner of Hausfeld, a global law firm that represents plaintiffs in antitrust and other matters.
-Landau is responsible for overseeing the firm’s day-to-day operations, including ethical compliance and risk management.
+Brent Landau is Global Managing Partner of Hausfeld, a global law firm that represents plaintiffs in antitrust and other complex disputes.
+Landau is responsible for overseeing the firm’s operations, including ethical compliance and risk management.

 Landau graduated cum laude from Harvard Law School, where he was a Supervising Editor of the Harvard Journal on Legislation, Co-Chairperson of the Tenant Advocacy Project, and a Teaching Fellow.
 Following law school, he clerked for the Honorable Bruce W. Kauffman of the United States District Court for the Eastern District of Pennsylvania.